IIIF/api/source/api/image/3.0/index.md

 The `width` and `height` properties give the size of the full image and are required in order to construct tile requests.

-The `maxWidth`, `maxHeight` and `maxArea` parameters provide a way for image servers to express limits on the sizes supported for the image.
+The `maxWidth`, `maxHeight`, and `maxArea` parameters provide a way for image servers to express limits on the sizes supported for the image.
 If `maxWidth` alone, or `maxWidth` and `maxHeight` are specified then clients should expect requests with larger linear dimensions to be rejected.
 If `maxArea` is specified then clients should expect requests with larger pixel areas to be rejected.
 The `maxWidth / maxHeight`  and `maxArea` parameters are independent, servers may implement either or both limits.
 Servers _MUST_ ensure that sizes specified by any `sizes` or `tiles` properties are within any size limits expressed.
 Clients _SHOULD NOT_ make requests that exceed size limits expressed.

 ``` json-doc
 {